Pulmonary alveolar microlithiasis

 - calcified interlobular septa (virtually pathognomonic) 1

 - ground glass opacities: tends to be more common in children 2

 On occasion, PET may show high FDG uptake, but primarily in the lung regions that spare calcification 10.

 Treatment and prognosis

 No known treatment is available.
-Overall prognosis is good but occasionally slow progression can result in end-stage lung fibrosis requiring lung transplantation.
+Overall prognosis is good, but occasionally slow progression can result in an end-stage lung fibrosis requiring lung transplantation.

 Some consider the radiographic appearance to be pathognomonic 3.